onramper/docs/docs/index.md

 # Fees
 Users pay fees for the conversion to the chosen fiat gateway.
 Additionally, they'll pay 0.75% of the tx to Onramper.
 However, Onramper is able to get lower rates from gateways that offset this fee in many cases.

 You can also add your own fees on top of every transaction.
-For this you'll need a special API key provided by Onramper, which is provided [after completing this form.](https://forms.gle/9SQXhhyxHFZvBJ7J6)
+For this you'll need a special API key provided by Onramper, which is provided <a href="https://forms.gle/9SQXhhyxHFZvBJ7J6" target="_blank">after completing this form</a>.